 - After two years on How to Marry a Millionaire, three of the cast members faded into obscurity, but Barbara Eden ultimately gained TV stardom on I Dream of Jeannie.

 - Get Smart pretty much got nobody off the ground except for Don Adams, even though he was typecast as Max, and Bernie Koppell, who later appeared on The Love Boat in the late 70's.
 (Edward Platt, who had been a film star earlier, died a few years after the show left the air.)

 - Selena Gomez and Demi Lovato first met on the set of Barney & Friends, and have had much more success as Disney stars.
-Kyla Pratt, Madison Pettis, and Trevor Morgan also had successful acting careers, but are mostly forgotten today.
-Everyone else completely faded into obscurity.'
+Kyla Pratt, Madison Pettis, and Trevor Morgan also had successful acting careers, but are mostly forgotten today...although Madison Pettis is starting to come back into the spotlight.
+Everyone else completely faded into obscurity.

 - Joseph Gordon-Levitt from 3rd Rock from the Sun.
-A teenager when he started the sitcom, Gordon-Levitt has gone on to become one of the more well-known and acclaimed stars of his generation, earning many positive reviews for his work in (500) Days of Summer, 50/50, and Looper, while also working with several high-profile directors, like Christopher Nolan (for Inception and The Dark Knight Rises) and Steven Spielberg (for Lincoln).
+A teenager when he started the sitcom, Gordon-Levitt has gone on to become one of the more well-known and acclaimed stars of his generation, earning many positive reviews for his work in Five Hundred Days Of Summer, 50/50, and Looper, while also working with several high-profile directors, like Christopher Nolan (for Inception and The Dark Knight Rises) and Steven Spielberg (for Lincoln).